yzhong52/ThinVesselSegmentation/README.md

     - Saving Data

         ```
-	vn_sig.save( "../temp/" + dataname + ".vn_sig" );
+	vn_sig.save( "dataname.vn_sig" );
 	```

-    - If you want to visulize the data using Maximum-Intensity Projection
+    - If you want to visulize the data using maximum-intensity projection

         ```
         viewer.addObject( vn_sig,  GLViewer::Volumn::MIP );